 1. Can I freeze cooked salmon for my baby?

-2. How do I steam salmon for baby food?
+2. How should I steam salmon for baby food?

 To serve steamed salmon to babies, first, remove all the bones.
 Then, steam a small portion of salmon on a dish over high heat until cooked.
 Use a fork to mash the salmon meat and feed it to your baby by mixing it in various baby food recipes.
 You can also give your baby steamed mashed or pureed salmon directly by adding water or breastmilk and mixing it to the desired consistency.